masolimano/maneage/README-hacking.md

-To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (it was defined in `./configure`).
+To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (you defined it during `./configure`).
 This directory doesn't need to be version controlled or even synchronized, or backed-up in other servers: its contents are all products, and can be easily re-created any time.
 As you define targets for your new rules, it is thus important to